tq-systems/meta-tq/doc/README.TQMa64xxL.md

   - The OTG port works in host mode after booting Linux.
 * The linux-ti-tq-5.10 recipe is not based on linux-yocto, so the kernel defconfig cannot be extended using config fragments.
+* Detecting the SPI-NOR flash in U-Boot using `sf probe` is unreliable.
+In some cases, a flash with size 0 is detected instead of the correct size.
+* Most GPIOs can't be read or set from U-Boot, as they are disabled in the default pinmuxing.
+This also affects LED and button GPIOs.
+LEDs and buttons are working as expected on Linux.

+**Note:** TQMa64xxL support currently has prerelease status.
+The Linux BSP has not been tested fully yet.

 ## Support Wiki